Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Overview

 The control plane coordinates the creation of reservations, and allows establishing a shared reservation authentication key between the source and the transit AS.
 Since reservations are granted on a per-hop basis, the control plane only requires pairwise interaction between the source and each individual on-path AS (\crefover{182}), and avoids complex multi-party reservation protocols.

-In \name, in contrast to other bandwidth reservation systems, reservations have a \emph{start time}.
-Thus, the reservation key can be provided to the source ahead of time, ensuring that the reservation is immediately usable, without any setup delays, after the start time.
+In \name, reservations have a \emph{start time}.
+Thus, the reservation key can be provided to the source ahead of time, ensuring that the reservation is immediately usable, without any setup delays after the start time.

 Since reservations are independent for each hop, reservations covering multiple hops do not need to have the same start time, expiration time, or even bandwidth (\crefover{183}).
 Further, thanks to this decoupling, the source can obtain partial reservations on the path (\crefover{184}), even if not all on-path ASes provide reservations.